Peter Chernin: TCG

 In July 2023, Chernin's investment vehicle, The North Road Company, expressed an interest in the acquisition of All3Media, the UK production company that produces Fleabag, Gogglebox and The Traitors.

 Boards

 Chernin sits on the boards of American Express, is a co-chair of University of California, Berkeley's board of visitors, and is a senior advisor to Providence Equity Partners.
 He is also chairman and co-founder of Malaria No More and a trustee of Malaria No More UK, non-profits dedicated to ending deaths due to malaria.
 He previously was on the boards of Twitter, Pandora, News Corp, DirecTV, E-Trade, and Friends of the Global Fight Against AIDS, Tuberculosis and Malaria.

 Personal life

 Chernin married Megan (née Brody) in 1980.

-Politics
+Political views

 Chernin has donated over $100,000 to the Democratic Party, candidates & associated organizations, as well as hosting Barack Obama at his home for a fundraiser in 2013.
 He also supported Hillary Clinton in the run-up for the 2016 U.S. presidential election.